 A concurrent 218 line km infill soil sampling programme is also being undertaken, with Auramin’s field teams collecting samples at 50m spaced intervals along 100m spaced lines.
 The infill soil programme extends and enhances the Company’s existing regional soil grid, where 2,200 samples were collected on 100m intervals along 400m spaced lines, that generated five key gold targets.
 The results from the soil sampling programme to date indicate that the gold mineralisation is coincident with major silicified units and shear structures over at least 13.5km of strike and across a number of parallel zones.

 Coincident with the ground magnetic and infill soil sampling programmes, the Company undertook a programme of geological mapping and reconnaissance sampling on a series of quartz veins discovered across a portion of the Landou prospect.
 A total of 24 veins have been mapped, cropping out along a discontinuous strike length of approximately 3km within a 750m wide corridor.
-Individual veins have mapped strike lengths of up to 250m and exposed widths of between 1m to 40m.
+Individual veins have mapped strike lengths of up to 250m.
 Fifty reconnaissance samples were collected from the quartz veins and the highest three returned elevated gold grades of 24.5 g/t, 16.15 g/t and 3.04 g/t.